MontanaFlossCo/Flint-Documentation/1.0/guides/routes.md

 **💡 TIP**: You should test the case where your app is not already running on the device.
 In Xcode you can do this by terminating the app first, and then in the "Run" options for your app's scheme, set the "Launch" option to "Wait for executable to be launcher".
 Then when you open a URL from Safari Xcode will be able to stop on breakpoints you set in your `PresentationRouter` so you can debug any issues there.

-## Deep linking using web URLs with Associated Domains
+## Deep linking using Universal Link URLs with Associated Domains

 Depending on where the user interacts with an associated website URL, you may receive a call to `application:openURL:…` or `application:continueActivity:…`.

-For deep linking that works with the `continueActivity` variant you will need to also enable the [Activities](activities.md) feature of Flint.
+For deep linking that works with the `continueActivity` variant you will need to also enable the [Activities](activities.md) feature of Flint and add the required call to your app delegate.

 ## Updating your `Info.plist` and Entitlements for URL schemes and Associated Domains